Doing Well by Doing Good:

 ESG ratings and other social impact metrics are primarily used by investors to guide their decisions, but other stakeholders, including workers, customers, and regulators, are also taking interest in whether an organization’s policies and practices meet their expectations.
 Accordingly, prospective employees, business partners, and collaborators increasingly expect the organizations they form a relationship with to address issues they see as important and behave in ways consistent with their own values.
 Similarly, boards of directors and other governance bodies are establishing oversight and accountability mechanisms for ESG efforts, such as tying executive compensation to performance in these areas.

 ESG models cover a wide range of critical issues:

 - Environmental – conserving natural resources, reducing waste and pollution, and adopting renewable energy sources;

 - Social – promoting diversity, equity, and inclusion; engaging in fair labor practices; and enhancing health and well-being; and

 - Governance – providing transparency and accountability, diversifying boards, and ensuring that executive compensation is equitable.

-Forum23 will explore the alignment between workforce health and well-being efforts and the ESG movement.
-With case examples from exemplary organizations that are leading the way in social impact, as well as featured speakers from ratings bodies, investment firms, governance affairs advisors, industry and labor, we’ll grapple with how ESG frameworks are currently defined and measured, the effects an organization’s ESG efforts can have on workers, where workforce health and well-being fits into the mix, and how successfully addressing societal challenges can help drive organizational performance and population health.
+Forum23 will explore the alignment between workforce health and well-being efforts and shared value.
+With case examples from exemplary organizations that are leading the way in social impact, as well as featured speakers from ratings bodies, investment firms, governance affairs advisors, industry, and labor, we’ll grapple with how ESG and other value frameworks are currently defined and measured, the effects an organization’s shared value efforts can have on workers, where workforce health and well-being fits into the mix, and how successfully addressing societal challenges can help drive organizational performance and population health.